-- 605 Yellow-ear, from the previous year's crop, 8 ears shucked, and labeled with variety and yield. - 606 Yellow-ear, from the current year's crop, 8 ears shucked, and labeled with variety and yield.
+- Yellow-ear, from the previous year's crop, 8 ears shucked, and labeled with variety and yield. - Yellow-ear, from the current year's crop, 8 ears shucked, and labeled with variety and yield.

-607 Yellow-shelled, from the previous year's crop, 0.5 gallon in a container, and 1 to show variety and yield.
+Yellow-shelled, from the previous year's crop, 0.5 gallon in a container, and labeled to show variety and yield.